B7avi/terraform_scripts/README.md

-These are the sample terraform scripts that i have been learning
+These are the sample terraform scripts that i have been learning.